RikNorakomi/amazon-clone-with-react/README.md

 Hooks used:
 - useHistory() from react-router-dom to get the Browser's history, but also used to navigate.
-F.e.:
+F.e.: history.push("/payment") navigatesto the payment page.
--- history.push("/payment") navigatesto the payment page
+- difference between <Link to"/"> and history.push("/") is that with history you do it **programatically** without using the styling of <Link>, while with Link you wrap an clickable element that when clicked navigates to it.

 ==================